 In the U.S., the RECELL System is approved by the FDA for use in the treatment of acute thermal burn wounds in patients 18 years and older.
 The RECELL System is approved for use by appropriately-licensed healthcare professionals at the patients point of care to prepare autologous Spray-On Skin Cells for direct application to acute partial-thickness burns, or application in combination with meshed autografting for acute full-thickness burns.
 In the U.S., the RECELL System is produced in a configuration that allows the preparation of up to 24 ml of cell suspension which can be used to cover an acute wound area up to 1,920 cm2, or approximately 10% of a patient's body.
-Healthcare professionals should read the INSTRUCTIONS FOR USE -RECELL® Autologous Cell Harvesting Device (https://recellsystem.com/) for a full description of indications for use and important safety information including contraindications, warnings and precautions.

 In Australia, the RECELL System is TGA-registered for the treatment of burns, acute wounds, scars and vitiligo.
 In China, the RECELL System is CFDA-cleared for the treatment of burns, acute wounds, scars and vitiligo.
-The RECELL system is produced in a configuration that allows for treatment of up to 320 cm2 for the markets in Australia and China.
+The RECELL system is produced in a configuration that allows for treatment of up to 320 cm for the markets in Australia and China.
 In Europe, the RECELL System received CE-mark approval for the treatment of burns, chronic wounds, scars and vitiligo.
-In February 2019 a Japan's Pharmaceuticals and Medical Devices Act ("JPMDA") application for approval to market the RECELL System in Japan was filed for use in the treatment of burns and other wounds.